pydata/pydata-sphinx-theme/docs/user_guide/header-links.rst

        ],
      }

 #.
-You will clear the list of icon definitions and add your own using the same pattern as above:
+Remove the existing list of icon definitions and add your own using the same pattern as above:

    #.
 Keep the value of ``prefix`` as "fa-custom"
    #.
 Set the value of ``iconName``  to a short, sensible, lowercase name for your icon